nagasella/esa/README.md

 * `bool` fields
 * `enum` fields

-The first two types of fields in the above list are implemented as _arrays_ of `bn::fixed` and `int` variables.
-Every entity table must contain at least one `bn::fixed` and one `int` field.
-There is also a limit to how many fields of this type each table can have (i.e., there is a limit in the number of _columns_ of a Table): this is up to `32` `bn::fixed` Fields, up to `32` `int` Fields.

-The other two types of field (`bool` and `enum`) have a different implementation, in order to optimize memory usage:
-* `bool` fields are implemented as a _individual bits_ inside a single `unsigned int` variable; for this reason, it is possible to have up to 32 `bool` fields per Entity Table
-* `enum` fields are implemented as _sets of 1 or more bits_ inside a single `unsigned int` variable.
-The number of fields of this type that can be stored in a Table depends on how many bits are taken up by each Field - but still up to 32 bits in total

-So, in summary, each entity can possess up to 32 `bn::fixed` fields, up to 32 `int` fields, up to 32 `bool` fields and as many `enum` fields as can be fit in 32 bits.
-Also, the maximum limit of entities in a table is 256.
-Overall, this should be quite enough for most scenarios.
+Inside a table, the containers for fields of type `bn::fixed` and `int` are essentially arrays of the corresponding data type.
+The number of `bn::fixed` and `int` fields for a table are defined as part of its template parameters (in any case, this number must be <= 32).
+Instead, `bool` fields are implemented as individual bits inside a single `unsigned int` variable, and `enum`s as bitsets inside an `unsigned int`: therefore, a table can have up to 32 `bool` fields, and as many `enum` fields as you can fit in 32 bits.

-Fields are essentially indices, and they can be defined either through `#define` statements or thorugh C++ `enums` (see the ESA examples).
+Fields are essentially defined as indices, for example through `#define` statements or thorugh C++ `enums` (see the ESA examples).
 Each type of field can have its own indexing from `0` to `31`.
 For example, we could have something like the following:

 ```cpp
 // indices for fields of type bn::fixed